• Skip to main content

 Combine this with the salty umami flavor of soy sauce and the spicy bites from the chili paste, and you get an absolutely addictive sweet and spicy sauce for chicken!

-sweet and spicy asian sauce
+The ingredients to make sweet and spicy asian sauce for korean fried chicken breasts

-korean sauce for chicken
+making korean sauce for chicken with a whisk

-korean chicken sauce recipe
+pouring korean chicken sauce over fried chicken breasts

 What To Serve Korean Crispy Fried Chicken Breasts With: